 It’s to the point where it is completely sub-conscious, and a difficult habit to break.
 Have you ever noticed how wide professional singers open their mouths?

 With a voice acting mentor, this habit can be broken, along with other small nuances that you have that inhibit you.

 Unfortunately, I do not currently have any mentor recommendations on who can teach you at this time.
 If you are a mentor, you are welcome to leave a comment or email us, and I’ll update the post with your info.
 Let us know!

 What can I expect to pay for voice acting lessons?

-Also, they are usually willing to haggle; we managed to talk someone down from $50 to $20 a lesson, simply shorter lessons as the trade-off.
+Also, they are usually willing to haggle; I managed to talk someone down from $50 to $20 a lesson, simply shorter lessons as the trade-off.
 Just don’t give an insulting counter-offer and you’ll be fine in that regard.